yeonhoyoon/playframework/documentation/manual/detailedTopics/configuration/ThreadPools.md

 ## Best practices

-How you should best divide work in your application between different thread pools greatly depends on the types work that your application is doing, and the control you want to have over how much of which work can be done in parallel.
+How you should best divide work in your application between different thread pools greatly depends on the types of work that your application is doing, and the control you want to have over how much of which work can be done in parallel.
 There is no one size fits all solution to the problem, and the best decision for you will come from understanding the blocking IO requirements of your application and the implications they have on your thread pools.
 It may help to do load testing on your application to tune and verify your configuration.

 > Given the fact that JDBC is blocking thread pools can be sized to the # of connections available to a db pool assuming that the thread pool is used exclusively for database access.
 Any lesser amount of threads will not consume the number of connections available.
 Any more threads than the number of connections available could be wasteful given contention for the connections.